Supplemental Research Data

 Our boundary files allow you to create your own maps using ESRI® ArcGIS® software.
 The shape files are not projected.
 The geographic coordinate system is North American Datum 1983.

 During each annual CMS data file update, we produce trend files of the year-to-year unsuppressed event and person counts of the diagnosis and procedure codes used in the Medicare claims files: MedPAR, Part B (Carrier), and Outpatient.
 These coding trends are useful for researchers to determine if there was a change (increase/decrease) over time that may indicate that a code is obsolete or a different code is being used to capture a particular diagnosis or procedure.

 The coding trends rely on Medicare claims files.
-Each of the codes includes a descriptive label.
+Each of the codes includes a descriptive label (except for HCPC/CPT due to AMA copyright).
 Each file includes a description of the codes and the Medicare file from which the data was derived, as well as a link to the data dictionary located on ResDAC's web site.

 The table below shows which files are used by default and the sample size.